PalomaLozano/Rick-and-Morty/README.md

 Here you can find a lot of info about this show.👾

 You can find characters, the origin of the characters, if they are alive or death... and a lot of more things!✨

 If you want to view this webpage, there is a direct link above, near to the code of the github repository.☝

-<small>Thanks for your attention! :) 💞</small>
+Thanks for your attention! :) 💞